• Skip to primary navigation

 Instructions:

-1. Soak 5-6 dried red chillies in 2 tbs white vinegar for a couple of hours or overnight.
-Grind them with the vinegar to a coarse paste.
+1. Soak 6 red chillies in 2 tbs of white vinegar for a couple of hours or overnight then grind them with the vinegar to a coarse paste.

-4. Put all the roasted ingredients in a grinder when they cool down and grind to a paste adding a little water.
+4. Put all the roasted ingredients and the fried coconut in a grinder when they cool down grind them to a paste adding a little water.
 Keep the ground coconut masala paste aside.

 coconut chilli crab